rainlanguage/dotrain/README.md

 // to import
 import { Parser } from "@beehiveinnovation/rainlang";

-// to set the custom opmeta, if not set the default standard rain
-// OpMeta will be used
-Parser.set(opmeta);

-// to set the custom details of GTE, LTE and INEQ opcodes.
-// NOTE: LTE,  GTE and INEQ are not native Rain Standard opcodes, so
-// are provided virtually by Parser itself and their properties such as
-// the name, description, etc can be modified by the user Parser.setGteMeta([, name [, description [, data [, description]);
-Parser.setLteMeta([, name [, description [, data [, description]);
-Parser.setIneqMeta([, name [, description [, data [, description]);

 // to execute the parsing and get parse tree object and StateConfig let parseTree;
 let stateConfig;